inicontent/inicontent/README.md

     │   ├───📄 Grid.ts
     │   │   └───🖊️ # ToDo: Create a new file called "item.ts" and embed it to "Grid.ts"
-    │   └───📄 Icon.ts # Display asset icon based on mime-type, if it's not an image ├───📄 ColorPicker.js
+    │   └───📄 Icon.ts # Display asset icon based on mime-type, if it's not an image ├───📁 Table
+    │   ├───📄 Drawer.ts # Used to display child item inside an item
+    │   └───📄 Grid.ts # Display tables as grid
+    ├───📄 ColorPicker.js
     │   ├───🖊️ # ToDo: Use block based selector instead of circle gradient │   └───🖊️ # ToDo: Move to typescript